Difference Between Onion and Scallion

 Onion vs Scallion

 An onion is a vegetable with a large bulb cultivated from the Allium genus.
-It is a rich source of vitamins and minerals that help reduce the risk of Alzheimer’s, cancer and heart diseases.
+It is a rich source of vitamins and minerals that help reduce the risk of Alzheimer’s, cancer and heart disease.
 It has a strong smell and taste due to sulfur.
 Scallion is an under-developed bulb that is rich in calcium, potassium and anti-oxidants.
 It has a mild scent and taste.

 Onion vs Scallion

 Onions have a longer growth period.
 The scientific name of onion is Allium cepa.
-It produces an irritant called syn-Propanethial-S-oxide and stimulates the lachrymal glands.
+It produces an irritant called syn-propanethial-s-oxide and stimulates the lachrymal glands.

 It is a good source of vitamins and minerals.
 On the other hand, scallions have a shorter growth period.
 The scientific name of the scallion is Allium fistulosum.